All Episodes

 Not everybody who goes to the colleges or universities are into sports.

-But the bottom line is the overwhelming majority of pride in schools today is linked to their athletic programs and that's why it usually takes people six years to get a four-year degree because they're wasting time on this other stuff that doesn't develop.
+And that's why it usually takes people six years to get a four-year degree because they're wasting time on this other stuff that doesn't develop.

-What do you mean wasting time?
+What do you mean, wasting time?

-Let's talk to a former.
+Let's talk to a sports.

-Let's talk to a former football player.
+Let's talk to a beginning.

-Hey, Curtis is on our is on our line.
+Hey, Curtis is on our line.

 He's from Tampa.